UCSFGeriatrics/Repository/README.md

-# Starting Guide to UCSF Geriatrics Github Code Repository
+# Introduction to UCSF Geriatrics Github Code Repository
-This is the starting guide to how UCSF Geriatrics constructs and publishes their repositories.
+This is how UCSF Geriatrics will use Github to construct and publish their analysis coding repositories.

 Purpose:
 - Create a valuable learning resource for our PI’s, MSTAR students, Fellows, and support staff who are increasingly invested in learning more about data analysis to become better researchers